gioxx/telegram-chat-id-bot/README.md

 A simple Telegram bot that sends you the ID of any group or channel when you add it.

+> [!NOTE]
+> I have started a demo container so you can try out the bot.
+You can find it on Telegram: [@gwall_chatid_bot](https://t.me/@gwall_chatid_bot).
+Feel free to launch it and use it.
+> Heads-up: this is hosted on a Raspberry Pi at home (best-effort availability).
+> It may be temporarily unreachable, please don’t rely on it for production.

 ## Features

 - Automatically detects when added to a group or channel